Share your love

 myhostname = your-hostname

-Uncomment and set the domain name at the line below:
+Uncomment and set the domain name on the line below:

 mydomain = your-domain-name